X-Ray Technician Degree and Diploma Program Information

-According to the Bureau of Labor Statistics (BLS), x-ray technicians are expected to be in high demand as radiation technology advances and becomes increasingly sophisticated.
+According to the U.S. Bureau of Labor Statistics (BLS), x-ray technicians (also called radiologic technicians) were expected to be in demand from 2010-2020 as radiation technology advances and becomes increasingly sophisticated.
 X-ray technicians can work in hospitals, for sports teams and in private clinics.
-The median annual salary of entry-level technicians is around $32,000.
+The mean annual salary of radiologic technologists was $55,120 in 2010.

-A Bachelor of Science degree in radiology not only trains students to work as x-ray technicians but also prepares them for supervisory and teaching positions at hospitals, medical schools, clinics and physical therapy centers.
+A Bachelor of Science in Radiology program not only trains students to work as x-ray technicians but also prepares them for supervisory and teaching positions at hospitals, medical schools, clinics and physical therapy centers.
 In fact, many students in 4-year bachelor's degree programs have already completed associate degree programs and are returning to school to train for management positions in their departments.

-Although students can apply directly to bachelor's programs, many programs require students to have associate degrees in radiology.
+Although students can apply directly to bachelor's degree programs, many programs require students to have associate degrees in radiology.
 Additionally, many schools prefer that bachelor's degree candidates have some professional experience as x-ray technicians, though this is seldom required.
 Students applying directly to bachelor's degree programs from high school should have a high school diploma or GED.
 Although most programs do not require standardized test scores, students are expected to have a background in science, math and social sciences.

 Courses in bachelor's degree programs in radiology will likely include:

 - Cardiovascular radiology